PokeJofeJr4th/DreamBerd-rs/README.md

-# C.rs
+# DreamBerd rs

-Rust-based interpreter for the C language.
+Rust-based interpreter for the DreamBerd language.

-The full specification for C is available at https://github.com/TodePond/C. This file only contains the segments of the specification that are implemented in C-rs.
+The full specification for DreamBerd is available at https://github.com/TodePond/WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite.
+This file only contains the segments of the specification that are implemented in DreamBerd-rs.

 ## Statements